Computer Systems Engineering (CSYE)

 Offers topics of current interest in computer systems engineering.
 May be repeated without limit.

 Supports teamwork on a large software project under faculty supervision.
 The projects are drawn from an engineering field, and involve design, systems engineering, manufacturing, planning maintenance, reliability, quality control, risk assessment, project control, evaluation of alternatives, and so on.
 The project may cover either the whole software development life cycle or a significant part of it.

 Offers elective credit for courses taken at other academic institutions.
 May be repeated without limit.

 CSYE 7978.
 Independent Study.
 1-4 Hours.

 Offers theoretical or experimental work under individual faculty supervision.
-Prereq.
-Engineering students only.
+May be repeated without limit.

 CSYE 7990.
 Thesis.
 1-8 Hours.

 Offers analytical and/or experimental work conducted under the direction of the faculty in fulfillment of the requirements for the degree.
 Requires first-year students to attend a graduate seminar program that introduces students to the methods of choosing a research topic, conducting research, and preparing a thesis.
 Requires successful completion of the seminar program.
-Prereq.
-Engineering students only.
+May be repeated without limit.